DragoniteSpam/GameMakerTutorialTutorial/README.md

 By the same coin, don't write misleading or annoyingly clickbaity titles and descriptions.
 Audience retention is currently one of the bigger (if not the biggest) factors in whether or not YouTube will recommend a video to someone.
 Clickbait has a tendency of making people leave a page and never come back once they realize that they've been had.
 This benefits nobody.

-There's been an ongoing debate for pretty much the entire history of printed media about whether it's a good idea to use CAPITALIZATION and *EMPHASIS* and MAKE BOLD CLAIMS in titles: `The BEST Game Maker RAYRACED SPAGHETTI Tutorial (2022) (HD) (Also Works for CAPELLINI)`, and whether that kind of thing constitutes "annoyingly clickbaity" or not.
+There's been an ongoing debate for pretty much the entire history of printed media about whether it's a good idea to use CAPITALIZATION and *EMPHASIS* and MAKE BOLD CLAIMS in titles: `The BEST of RAYRACED SPAGHETTI Tutorial (2022) (HD) (Also Works for CAPELLINI)`, and whether that kind of thing constitutes "annoyingly clickbaity" or not.

 [![I haven't checked to see if anyone beat my world record yet](img/clickbait.png?raw=true "Grice's Maxim of Relation")](https://web.archive.org/web/20220318231925/https://xkcd.com/641/)

 *I haven't checked to see if anyone beat my world record yet.*

-I'm not going to tell you *not* to do this, but I am going to tell you that if you that if you do this and the Internet drags you over the coals for it that I will think it is very funny.
+I'm not going to tell you *not* to do this, but I am going to tell you that if you that if you do this and the Internet drags you over the coals for it that I will think it is very funny and you probably deserve it.

 3. **Tell people that you made a thing**